cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/IAM.md

   - assign to one users/groups/roles
   - <font color=red> strict 1:1 relationship between entity and the policy </font>
   - in <font color=red> only your AWS account </font>
-- usually Inline Policies are used <font color=blue> to create exceptions </font> to a user, group, or role.
+- usually Inline Policies are used <font color=LightSlateBlue> to create exceptions </font> to a user, group, or role.
   - when you want to be sure that the permissions is not been assigned to any other user.

 > create in the user, add inline policy